wavemaker/docs/learn/react-native/web-view.md

 ---
 import webviewInject from '/learn/assets/webview-inject.gif';

 WebView renders web content in a native view, such as In-app-browser.
-This allows to communicate between the WaveMaker app and Web Apps, and also inject Script and CSS to Web Apps.
+This allows communication between the WaveMaker app and Web Apps.
+Also, inject Script and CSS to Web Apps.

 ## Add Script to WebView

-To execute JavaScript in WebView, call `executeScript` function and receive the result.
+To execute JavaScript in WebView, call the `executeScript` function and receive the result.

 ```
 Page.Widgets.webview1.executeScript(`function() {